qredo/signing-agent/doc/usage.md

 on the AWS console:
 1. create a KMS customer-managed key to be used to encrypt the Secrets Manager secret
 2. create the Secrets Manager secret, naming it and including the KMS key from step 1
+   - Select `Other type of secret`
+   - Select `Paintext` and enter `initialise me`
+   - From Encryption key drop, select the key created in step 1
+   - Name the secret and optionally add a desciption
 3. update the Signing Agent's configuration file with the AWS region and secret name

 Start the Signing Agent and register the agent using the API.